orbitdb/orbitdb/docs/GETTING_STARTED.md

     db = await orbitdb.open(process.argv[2])
   } else {
     // When we open a new database, write access is only available to the
     // db creator.
-When replicating a database on a remote peer, the remote
+If we want to allow other peers to write to the database,
-    // peer must also have write access.
-Here, we are simply allowing anyone
+    // they must be specified in IPFSAccessController write array param.
+Here,
-    // to write to the database.
-A more robust solution would use the
+    // we simply allow anyone to write to the database.
+A more robust solution
-    // OrbitDBAccessController to provide "fine-grain" access using grant and
+    // would use the OrbitDBAccessController to provide mutable, "fine-grain"
-    // revoke.
+    // access using grant and revoke.
-    db = await orbitdb.open('my-db', { AccessController: IPFSAccessController({ write: ['*']})})
+    db = await orbitdb.open('my-db', { AccessController: IPFSAccessController({ write: ['*']}) })
-  }

-  // Copy this output if you want to connect a peer to another. console.log('my-db address', db.address)
+    // Copy this output if you want to connect a peer to another. console.log('my-db address', '(copy my db address and use when launching peer 2)', db.address) }

-  // Add some records to the db when another peers joins. db.events.on('join', async (peerId, heads) => {
-    await db.add('hello world 1')
-    await db.add('hello world 2')
-  })

   db.events.on('update', async (entry) => {
-    console.log('entry', entry)

-    // To complete full replication, fetch all the records from the other peer. await db.all()
+    // what has been updated.
+    console.log('update', entry.payload.value)
   })

+  if (process.argv[2]) {
+    await db.add('hello from second peer')
+    await db.add('hello again from second peer')
+  } else {
+    // write some records
+    await db.add('hello from first peer')
+    await db.add('hello again from first peer')
+  }
   // Clean up when stopping this app using ctrl+c process.on('SIGINT', async () => {
+      // print the final state of the db. console.log((await db.all()).map(e => e.value))
       // Close your db and stop OrbitDB and IPFS. await db.close()
       await orbitdb.stop()